 I do this by getting them to tell their story and helping them to see it in a new way.
 For example, Bob will say his father was a ‘good guy most of the time until he was drunk, and then he would beat us up’.
 Or Jane will say that her mother was ‘very loving’ but then ‘she often thought I was having an affair with my father’.
 At this point, or down the road, I try to question their reality, since this reality has shaped their sense of self.
 Of course I have to do this gently since none of us want to give up our ‘reality’ no matter how skewed it is.
 My hope is that they will gradually begin to transform how they see their life and, as a result, who they are.

 As Jane and Bob tell their stories and begin to see their lives in a new way, they will begin to experience feelings about what happened to them.
-Bob might begin to feel sad and angry about his father’s behaviour, instead of normalizing it.
+Bob might begin to feel grief and anger about his father’s behaviour, instead of normalizing it.
 And Jane might feel a sense of hurt and invasion about her mother’s behaviour.
 They start to feel things they have repressed all their lives.
 More and more, they connect to who they are as their self knowledge grows.

 Knowing the Self – Knowing What You Want